nathancarter/weblurch/doc/plan.md

 ### Better access to automated testing results

- * Add Run buttons to each command panel in the loaded history, so that it can be executed immediately in the document (thus updating the active test history).
  * Add a Run All button (up next to the drop-down list?) that runs all commands from the loaded history, in succession, one at a time, in the current document.
 This is useful for re-running